UPDATE REGARDING COVID-19 AND PUBLIC FORUM SESSION / COUNCIL MEETING ARRANGEMENTS

 - Only two (2) speakers shall be able to address the same agenda item/topic.

-- The Public Forum Session is limited to a period of 15 minutes.
+- The Public Forum Session is limited to a period of 15 minutes with each speaker allowed 2 minutes to address the Council.
 The Mayor retains the discretion to extend the number of speakers on any one topic if warranted by the applications received.

 - If speakers wish to distribute materials to Councillors and Officers, this needs to be submitted to the General Manager no less than 1 day before the Public Forum Session.
 The General Manager or their delegate may refuse to allow such material to be presented.